Federal Railroad Administration (FRA), Department of Transportation (DOT).

 Following publication of the final rule, parties filed petitions seeking FRA's reconsideration of the rule's requirements.
 These petitions principally related to the following subject areas: the implementation dates; shove lights; the need for individual liability and enforcement; good faith challenge procedures; the point protection technology standard for remote control locomotive operations; and FRA's rulemaking authority.

 This document responds to all the issues raised in the petitions for reconsideration except the issue pertaining to FRA's rulemaking authority which is being addressed in a separate letter to that specific petitioner.
 FRA will make that response part of the public docket related to this proceeding.
-The amendments contained in this document in response to the petitions for reconsideration generally clarify the requirements currently contained in the final rule or allow for greater flexibility in complying with the rule, and are within the scope of the issues and options discussed, considered, or raised in the NPRM.
+The amendments contained in this document in response to the petitions for reconsideration generally clarify the requirements currently contained in the final rule or allow for greater flexibility in complying with the rule, and are within the scope of the issues and Start Printed Page 33889options discussed, considered, or raised in the NPRM.

 The specific issues and recommendations raised by the petitioners, and FRA's response to those petitions, are discussed below.
 The discussion will aid the regulated community in understanding the requirements of the rule.